richard-porter/frozen-kernel/README.md

 ## Documented Cases

 The following cases are matters of public record.
-They are included here because the Frozen Kernel's architecture was designed to address exactly these failure patterns — not as abstractions, but as documented outcomes with named victims and surviving families.
+They are included here because the Frozen Kernel’s architecture was designed to address exactly these failure patterns — not as abstractions, but as documented outcomes with named victims and surviving families.